Ruby-Protocol/gitbook/tutorial/mint-privacy-tokens.md

 <figure><img src="../.gitbook/assets/image (11).png" alt=""><figcaption></figcaption></figure>

 * Privacy tokens, which are anonymized versions of their native tokens, are usually presented as **“r” + the name of the native token**.
-For example, privatized $ETH will be listed as rETH on Ruby network, $USDT will be listed as pUSDT, and $RAZE will be listed as pRAZE.
+For example, privatized $ETH will be listed as rETH on Ruby network, $USDT will be listed as pUSDT, and $RUBY will be listed as pRUBY.